-Semester I Sr. No. Subject Code Subject Title Internal External 9 BM12L Business Process Domains with Cost and Financial Accounting 30

-Objective: Students are expected to undertake domain analysis of various business domains and think in terms of analysis and development of information systems for them.
+Semester I Sr. No. Subject Code Subject Title Internal External 9 BM12L Business Process Domains with Cost and 30 Financial Accounting Objective : Students are expected to undertake domain analysis of various business domains and think in terms of analysis and development of information systems for them.
+Declarges like talks needs to be terms of analysis and development of information systems for them.
 Packages like tally needs to be studied in detail to understand accounting process of any standard organization.